dgollub/slackbot-botkit-es6-example/README.md

 - add a catch all command that catches all direct messages that are not actively handled by an assigned/specialized command and return a message ala "sorry, command unknown - try again" message (or use fuzzy logic to suggest a more sutable command)

 - ...

+# Annoyance / Current limitation / API design

+Something that is annoying with the current design (and maybe that is a limit of the slackbot API, not sure?): there is no fallthrough in the message handling.
+That is, after a message is handled by one command, it can not be handled by another command.

+That’s limiting.

+I would love have the karma command handle things completely silently, but after it is done, other commands could still execute against the message.
+That’s not working right now and I have no clue how I would do it, unless I rewrite the whole thing to have just ONE callback that is execute for every message and I do the message parsing completely on my own.
+Not ideal, but likely the only viable solution right now.

 # Copyright